TraceScript Core

-TraceScript is the governance language inside the Coordination OS.
-Every meaningful input becomes a governed signal before it can change substrate state — then product modules enforce believe, say, and do.
+TraceScript is the substrate programming language — every meaningful input becomes a governed signal before it can change durable state.
+TrustScript secures what may become trusted enterprise state.
+Application modules enforce believe, say, and do on the same receipt path.
 Trunk architecture →

 The language foundation defines execution as configuration assembly, not bare state mutation.
 Every signal proposes an extension; the runtime evaluates compatibility, coherence, reachability, trust, replay, and repair before substrate mutation.
 Full language foundation →